6 signs of a happy cat

 5. Good hygiene standards

-When we humans are having a difficult and stressful time, we may end up letting our usual self-care standards slip.
+When we humans are having a difficult or stressful time, we may end up letting our usual self-care standards slip.
 Unfortunately, cats are the same.

 Our feline companions are normally very mindful of maintaining good hygiene.
-They typically spend a lot of time grooming themselves and each other and get irritated if they become dirty.
+They typically spend a lot of time grooming themselves and each other and can get quite irritated if they become dirty.

-If your cat suddenly looks scruffier than usual or begins to smell, this might be a sign of stress or a low mood.
+If your cat suddenly looks scruffier than usual or begins to smell, this might be a sign they’re not feeling themselves.

 On the other hand, if your cat’s keeping themselves photoshoot-ready round the clock, that’s a good sign.
 It’s an even better sign if they’re comfortable with grooming themselves in front of you – as it shows they’re relaxed and confident.